Fred Siegel

-In the past he has served as the political advisor to several political candidates in New York City, including former Mayor Rudolph Giuliani.
-He is the author of several books, including The Prince of the City: Giuliani, New York, and the Genius of American Life and The Future Once Happened Here: New York, D.C., L.A., and the Fate of America's Big Cities.
+Siegel served as the political advisor to several political candidates in New York City, including former Mayor Rudolph Giuliani.
+He was the author of several books, including The Prince of the City: Giuliani, New York, and the Genius of American Life and The Future Once Happened Here: New York, D.C., L.A., and the Fate of America's Big Cities.

-He is the father of writer and editor Harry Siegel.
+Siegel was the father of writer and editor Harry Siegel.
+Fred Siegel died from complications relating to a series of infections in Brooklyn, New York, on May 7, 2023, at the age of 78.